 I am a vegetarian, how can I make this so I can eat it?
 You’ll need to leave out the sausage and use vegetable stock instead of chicken stock.

-Sausage and Apple Stuffing
+Herb, Sausage & Apple Stuffing

 I combine Italian sausage with tart apples and a bunch of fresh herbs with store-bought seasoned stuffing mix and it turns into the perfect side dish for any special holiday dinner.